Reviews You Can Rely On

 Credit: Jenna Ammerman

 The cockpit of the Beargrease is well-appointed and consists of a handful of Salsa's own parts.
 They've used their own Guide stem and Rustler handlebar with comfortable lock-on grips.
-Testers liked the width of the handlebar but felt that it had a bit more back sweep than they like making it feel a little bit off.
+Testers liked the width of the handlebar but felt that it had a bit more back sweep than they liked, making it feel a little bit off.
 In the rear, they've mounted a Salsa Guide seat post with a quality WTB Volt saddle.
 Of course, we'd love for this bike to come equipped with a dropper seat post or at least a quick-release seat post clamp to speed up saddle height changes.

 salsa beargrease carbon deore - overall the cockpit setup is generally comfortable but testers found...